sparshpawar22/Trivia_Quiz_App/README.md

 # trivia_quiz_app

-this is a quiz app made using open trivia db api on flutter
+this is a quiz app made using open trivia db api on flutter. it contains timer functionality and fetch data usinng api

 ## Getting Started